 All the samples that have tested positive originated from Dugway, but the investigation has expanded to examine batches from Fort Detrick, Edgewood Chemical Biological Center and the Naval Medical Research Laboratory, all in Maryland, according to Frank Kendall, undersecretary of defense for acquisition, technology and logistics.

-The CDC and the Pentagon are investigating why equipment designed to irradiate and kill the bacteria didn't work and safety measures designed to detect live organisms failed.
+The CDC Centers for Disease Control and Prevention and the Pentagon are investigating why equipment designed to irradiate and kill the bacteria didn't work and safety measures designed to detect live organisms failed.

 The inquiry is the largest biological agent investigation since powdered anthrax was mailed to members of Congress and the media in September 2001, killing five, including several postal workers, and infecting 17 others.
 The criminal investigation eventually traced the anthrax to Fort Detrick.